RomanLukyanenko/My-javascript-modular-work/README.md

 # Here's a detailed description of each modul:

-# Guess the Tiles -
+# Guess the Tiles
-is an interactive game designed to enhance memory.
+Is an interactive game designed to enhance memory.
 The game encourages users to flip tiles and find pairs with matching numbers.
 Every new game shuffles the tiles, making each round a unique memory challenge.

+# Calendar + Weather
+Is a module that displays the current month in a calendar format, showcasing the weather for each day.
+The weather data is sourced from the OpenWeatherMap API.
+Users can view the weather either for their current location or for a city saved in the browser's local storage.

+# Calculator
+Is an advanced calculator that not only provides standard arithmetic operations but also functions such as exponentiation, square root calculation, sine, and cosine.
+This module supports keyboard input and offers a user-friendly interface.